daimh/todotree/README.md

 ```

 Each todo in the input markdown file is defined by four special lines
 1. "# " followed by the todo's name.
 Only alphabets, digits, and some special characters are allowed.
-Completed todos will appear with a strikethrough style in both the output HTML file and the terminal.
+Completed todos will have a blue color in both the output HTML file and the terminal.
 To mark a todo as completed, either prefix it with '~' or enclose the name in '\~\~', which will also apply the strikethrough style to the input markdown file.
 1. "- @ ", followed by the todo's owner, optional
 1. "- : ", followed by the todo's dependency list, which can be split to multiple lines for easier editing, optional
 1. "- % ", followed by the todo's comment, optional